Differential graded Brauer groups over dg-rings: Classsification of commutative and graded-commutative dg-fields

 in this case as well, and hence in both cases.
 This gives the item (\ref{fieldclassscases4}) in the statement of the theorem.

-Now suppose that $Y^2\neq 0$.
-Note that $Y^2\in\ker(d)$.
-Then, by Aldrich-Garcia Rozas' theorem we get that
+Now suppose that $y^2\neq 0$.
+Note that $z=y^2\in\ker(d)$.
+Then, by Aldrich-Garcia Rozas' theorem we get, mapping $Y$ to $y$ again, that

 taking into account that $A$ was supposed to be commutative or graded commutative, and hence the derivation $D$ in the theorem is $0$.
-Since $Y^2\neq 0$, and therefore $Y^2$ is invertible in $\ker(d)$, we observe that $L[Y^2,Y^{-2}]=\ker(d)$, and we may replace $T^2$ by $Y^2$.
-This then yields the situation (\ref{fieldclassscases3}) of the statement of the theorem.
+Since $z\neq 0$, we get that $z$ is invertible in $\ker(d)$.
+Hence,

+This then yields the situation (\ref{fieldclassscases3}) of the statement of the theorem with $Y$ playing the role of $T$.

-{\em Suppose now that $\ker(d)$ has a non zero component in odd degrees.} Since $\ker(d)$ is a graded-field, and for any $Z\in\ker(d)$ of odd degrees, we would get that $Z^2=0$ in case $(A,d)$ is graded-commutative, $Z$ cannot be invertible in this case.
+{\em Suppose now that $\ker(d)$ has a non zero component in odd degrees.} Since $\ker(d)$ is a graded-field, and for any $b\in\ker(d)$ of odd degrees, we would get that $b^2=0$ in case $(A,d)$ is graded-commutative (hence of characteristic different from $2$), $b$ cannot be invertible in this case.
 Hence, in this case we have that $(A,d)$ needs to be commutative actually.
-Still $\ker(d)$ is a graded-field, and hence $\ker(d)=\ker(d)_0[U,U^{-1}]$ for some $U$ of degree $2m+1$.
-Since the algebra was assumed to be commutative, the derivation $D$ in Aldrich-Garcia Rozas' theorem is $0$.
-Hence, by Aldrich-Garcia Rozas' theorem there is an element $Y\in A_{-1}$ with $d(Y)=1$, satisfying $Y^2\in\ker(d)$, and
+Still $\ker(d)$ is a graded-field, and hence $\ker(d)=\ker(d)_0[T,T^{-1}]$ for some $T$ of degree $2m+1$.
+Since the algebra was assumed to be commutative, the derivation $D$ in Aldrich-Garcia Rozas' theorem is $0$ on even degree elements and $D(a)=2aT$ on odd degree elements, producing $Ta=aT$ for any $a\in \ker(d)$.
+Hence, by Aldrich-Garcia Rozas' theorem there is an element $y\in A_{-1}$ with $d(y)=1$, satisfying $z=y^2\in\ker(d)$, and mapping $Y$ to $y$ again,